md-ismaeel/DevOps/README.md

-# 👋 Hi, I'm Md Ismail

 ### DevOps Enthusiast

-🚀 DevOps enthusiast passionate about improving software delivery, automation, and system reliability.
+DevOps enthusiast passionate about improving software delivery, automation, and system reliability.
 Interested in working with modern DevOps tools to streamline development, deployment, and maintenance processes.

 ## 🛠 Tools & Technologies